If you sell insurance, then you’ll agree there’s nothing worse than dealing with sales objections that stop you from writing a new policy.

 If you want to overcome this, then you’ve found the right article.

-Today, David Duford, the owner of BuyLifeInsuranceForBurial.com and the author of three best-selling insurance sales books, will detail his word-for-word rebuttal scripts to defeat the top 10 most common insurance sales objections.
+Today, David Duford, the owner of BuyLifeInsuranceForBurial.com and the author of three best-selling insurance sales books, enters the Woodpecker blog to detail his word-for-word rebuttal scripts to defeat the top 10 most common insurance sales objections.

 Let’s get started!